top of page

 Character Arcs

-• Positive Arc → Learns, grows, improves
+• Positive Arc → Learns, grows, improves.

-• Negative Arc → Breaks down, loses control, descends
+• Negative Arc → Breaks down, loses control, descends.

-• Flat Arc → Stays consistent while changing the world around them
+• Flat Arc → Stays consistent while changing the world around them.

 Family and Relationships

-• Friends and lovers reveal traits
+• Friends and lovers reveal essential traits.

-• Enemies show us pressure points
+• Enemies showcase their pressure points.

 • Who do they trust?